markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 -   Unrecommended.
     -   Set the deprecated property/state.
     -   Set the implicit role explicitly according to ARIA in HTML.
+    -   Set the property/state explicitly when its element has semantic HTML attribute equivalent to it according to ARIA in HTML.

 There are settings about **ARIA in HTML** on [`@markuplint/html-spec`](https://github.com/markuplint/markuplint/tree/main/packages/%40markuplint/html-spec/src/aria-in-html).
 And you can disable them because that is draft yet.